 Also consider current staff to help out training new employees.
 Giving current staff the responsibility of showing new employees the inner workings of the company shows that you trust and value them.

 If possible try to involve the whole staff to share their experiences and tips with the new workers.
-Perhaps you want to create a training document that new employees can refer to later down the line.
+Perhaps you want to create training documents that new employees can access and refer to later down the line.

 6. Trust and Transparency